wenhuchen/Table-Fact-Checking/README.md

   Table Caption
   }
   ```
-  here the enclosed snippet #xxx;idx1,idx2# denotes that the work "xxx" is linked to the entity residing in idx1-th row and idx2-th column of table "Table-id.csv", if idx1=-1, it means that it links to the caption.
-The entity linking step is essential for performing program search algorithm to connect these entities with known functions for semantic representation.
+  The enclosed snippet #xxx;idx1,idx2# denotes that the word "xxx" is linked to the entity residing in idx1-th row and idx2-th column of table "Table-id.csv", if idx1=-1, it links to the table caption.
+The entity linking step is essential for performing  the following program search algorithm.

 ### For LPA
 - preprocessed_data_program: This folder contains the preprocessed.json, which is obtained by:
   ```
   python run.py
   ```
-  this script is mainly used to perform buffer initialization, the result file looks like:
+  this script is mainly used to perform cache (string, number) initialization, the result file looks like:
   ```
   [
     [